PayButton/paybutton-server/README.md

 }
 ```
 > Which client to use to get the blockchain information for each network.
 Currently, only "chronik" is supported for eCash
-and bitcoincash is not supported.
+and Bitcoin Cash is not supported.

 #### networksUnderMaintenance